pierre-rouleau/usrhome/readme.rst

                                    - 2 when specified environment variable is not defined,
                                    - 3 when the format of the specified path is incorrect.

+                                   Note: when MANPATH is empty, ``showpath`` uses the manpath_ command (if available) and prints the path it returns.
+It also prints a warning on stderr and exit with an exit-code of 0.
 ================================== ================================================================